RohanShrivastava08/Hashnode-Blogs/cmb3bd03a000808l4gbwqhjqg.md

 I didn’t expect a laptop to **motivate me to code more**, but that’s exactly what happened.

-If you’re a developer thinking about switching to the **MacBook Air M3**, I’d say: **go for it.** It’s light, powerful, silent, and battery-friendly — perfect for web development.
+If you’re a developer thinking about switching to the **MacBook Air M3**, I’d say: **go for it.** It’s light, powerful, silent, and battery-friendly perfect for web development.

-My Lenovo served me well, but this MacBook?
-Feels like I levelled up. ⚡

-Thanks for reading 🙌
-Let me know your setup or experience if you switched to Mac too!